axodyne/hello-world/README.md

 7. Once the feature is finished with, the feature branch can be deleted.

 8. The command for this is ```git branch -d feature```

+9. Looking at the record of commits in a simple case like this will probably show little or no evidence of the existence of the feature branch.
+The reason frthis is that the ```main``` branch did not change while ```feature``` was being worked on so the merge was just a question of adding the changes to the list and moving up the HEAd.
+This is a fast-forward merge.